kblomqvist/yasha/README.md

 ## Template extensions (extension file)

-Seems like the day has arrived when you would like to use custom [Jinja filters](http://jinja.pocoo.org/docs/dev/api/#custom-filters) and/or [tests](http://jinja.pocoo.org/docs/dev/api/#custom-tests) within your templates.
-Fortunately yasha has been a far-wise and supports these out of box.
+You can use custom [Jinja filters](http://jinja.pocoo.org/docs/dev/api/#custom-filters) and/or [tests](http://jinja.pocoo.org/docs/dev/api/#custom-tests) within your templates.
 The functionality is similar to the variable file usage described above.
-So for a given `foo.jinja` template file, yasha will automatically seek `foo.py` file for extensions.
-In case you are generating python code you may like to use `.j2ext` or `.jinja-ext` file suffix for your template extension file instead of `.py`.
+So for a given `foo.jinja` template file, yasha will automatically look for `foo.py` file for template extensions.
+In case you are generating python code you may like to use `.j2ext` or `.jinja-ext` file suffix instead of `.py`.

 Here is an example of the extension file containing a filter and a test: